executablebooks/MyST-Parser/docs/using/syntax.md

 ### Front Matter

 This is a YAML block at the start of the document, as used for example in [jekyll](https://jekyllrb.com/docs/front-matter/).
-Sphinx intercepts this data and stores it within the global environment (as discussed [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html)).
+Sphinx intercepts these data and stores them within the global environment (as discussed [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html)).

 A classic use-case is to specify 'orphan' documents, that are not specified in any